X-ray fluorescence: Amplifiers

 The pulses generated by the detector are processed by pulse-shaping amplifiers.
 It takes time for the amplifier to shape the pulse for optimum resolution, and there is therefore a trade-off between resolution and count-rate: long processing time for good resolution results in "pulse pile-up" in which the pulses from successive photons overlap.
 Multi-photon events are, however, typically more drawn out in time (photons did not arrive exactly at the same time) than single photon events and pulse-length discrimination can thus be used to filter most of these out.
 Even so, a small number of pile-up peaks will remain and pile-up correction should be built into the software in applications that require trace analysis.
 To make the most efficient use of the detector, the tube current should be reduced to keep multi-photon events (before discrimination) at a reasonable level, e.g. 5–20%.

+Therefore, managing this trade-off between speed and accuracy is a fundamental consideration in modern XRF instrument design, especially for high-throughput industrial applications.

 Processing

 Considerable computer power is dedicated to correcting for pulse-pile up and for extraction of data from poorly resolved spectra.
 These elaborate correction processes tend to be based on empirical relationships that may change with time, so that continuous vigilance is required in order to obtain chemical data of adequate precision.

 Digital pulse processors are widely used in high performance nuclear instrumentation.
 They are able to effectively reduce pile-up and base line shifts, allowing for easier processing.
 A low pass filter is integrated, improving the signal to noise ratio.
-The Digital Pulse Processor requires a significant amount of energy to run, but it provides precise results.
+The digital pulse processor requires a significant amount of energy to run, but it provides precise results.

 Usage

-EDX spectrometers are different from WDX spectrometers in that they are smaller, simpler in design and have fewer engineered parts, however the accuracy and resolution of EDX spectrometers are lower than for WDX.
+Energy-dispersive X-ray (EDX) spectrometers are different from wavelength dispersive X-ray (WDX) spectrometers in that they are smaller, simpler in design and have fewer engineered parts; however, the accuracy and resolution of EDX spectrometers are lower than for WDX.
 EDX spectrometers can also use miniature X-ray tubes or gamma sources, which makes them cheaper and allows miniaturization and portability.
 This type of instrument is commonly used for portable quality control screening applications, such as testing toys for lead (Pb) content, sorting scrap metals, and measuring the lead content of residential paint.
 On the other hand, the low resolution and problems with low count rate and long dead-time makes them inferior for high-precision analysis.
 They are, however, very effective for high-speed, multi-elemental analysis.
-Field Portable XRF analysers currently on the market weigh less than 2 kg, and have limits of detection on the order of 2 parts per million of lead (Pb) in pure sand.
-Using a Scanning Electron Microscope and using EDX, studies have been broadened to organic based samples such as biological samples and polymers.
+Field portable XRF analysers currently on the market weigh less than 2 kg, and have limits of detection on the order of 2 parts per million of lead (Pb) in pure sand.
+Using a scanning electron microscope and using EDX, studies have been broadened to organic based samples such as biological samples and polymers.